ajaishankar/stimulus-reactive/README.md

 - The cart total will show the correct value
 - The checkout button will be enabled or disabled based on the total.

-In `effect` (pun intended) Stimulus Reactive allows you to *declaratively specify* the logic of your controllers.
+In `effect` (pun intended) Stimulus Reactive allows you to *declaratively specify* the behavior of your controllers.

 ```js
 class CartItemController extends Controller {